Tezigudo/JapanTemperatureVisualization/README.md

 ## Description

-My application can illustrate all Japan city temperatue between `1/1/1955` to `1/1/2021` day by day in average of day by day format
+My application can illustrate all Japan city temperature between `1/1/1955` to `1/1/2021` day by day in average of day by day format

 user can choose whether to illustrate the line graph of temperature that